beltoforion/Magnetic-Pendulum/README.md

 ![titleimage](https://beltoforion.de/en/magnetic_pendulum/images/magpend.jpg)

 # License

-This software is distrubuted under the BSD-2 License.
-In summary you are free to use the source code and binaries and the images created by it free of charge for commercial and noncommercial purposes as long as you provide attribution and do not conceal the origin.
+This software is open source and distrubuted under the BSD-2 License.

+Images created by the software can also be used free of charge for commercial and noncommercial use.
+As far as I am concerned the images are in the public domain.